iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 [Habitat]

 Sites used for both spawning and settlement are represented as polygons within the model.
-The polygons are supplied as input in the shapefile format, a common geospatial vector data format specified by the Environmental Systems Research Institute [Esri; CITE ESRI].
+The polygons are supplied as input as shapefiles, a common geospatial vector data format specified by the Environmental Systems Research Institute [Esri; CITE ESRI].